What Is Advance Tax And How Is It Calculated

 • If you earn interest from any Fixed Deposits in your name

 If the taxpayer deposits less than 90% of the total tax liability, interest will be levied under Section 234B.
 The individual has to pay interest at 1% per month.
-However, if you pay a higher tax in advance or tax more than necessary, you will receive the excess amount as a refund.
-Income Tax department will pay interest at the rate of 6% per annum to the taxpayer on the excess amount if the amount is more than 10% of the tax liability.
+However, if you pay a higher tax in advance or pay more than necessary, you will receive the excess amount as a refund.
+The Income Tax department will pay interest at the rate of 6% per annum to the taxpayer on the excess amount if the amount is more than 10% of the tax liability.

-Failing to pay the advance tax by due dates results in a penalty.
+Failing to pay the advance tax by the due dates results in a penalty.
 Penalty will be levied on the unpaid amount of tax at 1% simple interest per month for part of the month under Section 234B.
 If the taxpayer doesn’t make the full payment, interest is levied on the shortfall amount.
 In case of a shortfall in payment, interest will be levied for a period of 3 months under Section 234C.

 Yes, deduction can be claimed under Section 80C while estimating income for calculating advance tax.

-If you are an NRI and you receive your salary in an Indian bank account, your salary is subjected to Indian Tax Laws.
-The last date to file income tax return in India for NRIs is July 31st.
+If you are an NRI and you receive your salary in an Indian bank account, your salary is subject to Indian Tax Laws.
+The last date to file an income tax return in India for NRIs is July 31st.
 And being an NRI, if your tax liability exceeds ₹10,000 in a financial year, you are required to pay advance tax.

 Disclaimer - This article is issued in the general public interest and meant for general information purposes only.
 The views expressed in this blog are solely those of the writer and do not necessarily reflect the official policy or position of Canara HSBC Life Insurance Company Limited or any affiliated entity.
 We make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability, or availability with respect to the blog or the information, products, services, or related graphics contained in the blog for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.
 You should consult with a qualified professional regarding your specific circumstances before taking any action based on the content provided herein.